Keeping it Real

 Don’t gossip about other people, managers or colleagues.
 If you say it about them, why wouldn’t others think you would say it about them.
 Find a good side to everyone with kindness.

-Being truly authentic with yourself brings a happiness and a sense of true purpose.
+Being truly real with yourself brings a happiness and a sense of true purpose.
 When you know exactly who you are and what you believe in you can find a sense of inner peace that helps to stabilise you and sustain you.
 It’s a scary step, as you worry that the new you might be someone that people don’t like or you change beyond all recognition.
 Isn’t that the exciting bit?

-Mindfulness and Authenticity
+Mindfulness and the real you

 You trust your inner knowing, that gut instinct that comes from wisdom rather than learned knowledge.
 You are acting from place of certainty rather than doubt.